Woodblock printing on textiles: Origins

 Printing patterns on textile is closely related to other methods of fabric manipulation, such as by painting, dyeing, and weaving.

-Woodblock printing on textiles can be traced back to the primeval use of blocks of stone and wood, carved to make impressions on various materials.
+Woodblock printing on textiles can be traced back to the ancient use of stone blocks and wood, carved to make impressions on various materials.
 Ancient civilizations such as those in China, Egypt, and Assyria likely used printing on textiles alongside other materials from a very early period.
-For example, there is direct evidence that peoples in South Asia, including some from Punjab and Mumbai, extensively used printing for textile decoration from early on.
+For example, there is direct evidence that people in South Asia, including some from Punjab and Mumbai, extensively used printing for textile decoration from early on.
 Beginning in the 16th century, European, particularly Dutch merchants, bought printed and painted calico for trade.
 Despite the great skill displayed by the Chinese in ornamental weaving and other branches of textile art, there seems to be no direct evidence of their using printing for textile decoration as extensively as in India.
 In the nineteenth century, woodblock printing in Europe was developed and modified through the use of machinery, stereotypes, and engraved metal plates.